-In compliance with the COAMFTE accreditation standards, V.12, the MFC/T Master's program has established program goals (PGs) and student learning outcomes (SLOs) in 5 central focus areas: ethics, relational/systemic perspective, multiculturally informed, research, and interprofessional collaboration/service.
+In compliance with the COAMFTE accreditation standards, V.12, the MFT Master's program has established program goals (PGs) and student learning outcomes (SLOs) in 5 central focus areas: ethics, relational/systemic perspective, multiculturally informed, research, and interprofessional collaboration/service.
 On an annual basis, the data for each of these PGs and SLOs will be reviewed by the program faculty and shared with the Advisory Board, who are representatives from our communities of interest, for feedback and program improvement.
 The results of this review and any changes to the program will be emailed to the list servs representing the various communities of interest.

 Program Goal 1: Graduates will be ethically competent marriage and family therapists.
 SLO #1: Students will demonstrate knowledge of ethics as a marriage and family therapist.
-Measure: Students will attain at least a grade of a B- on the midterm in the MFT Ethics and Professional Identity course
+Measure: Students will attain at least a 60% on the ethics section of the MFT Comprehensive Examination.